microsoft/code-push/README.md

 ### Building

-* Run `npm setup` to install the NPM dependencies of management SDK.
+* Run `npm run setup` to install the NPM dependencies of management SDK.
 * Run `npm run build` to build the management SDK for testing.
 * Run `npm run build:release` to build the release version of management SDK.